FS-AI/FS-AI_ADS-DV_CAD/README.md

 ## Updates

 The repository will be updated regularly in response to questions and as new information is confirmed and released.
 Github allows you to 'Watch' the repository so as to be informed of activity.

+#### Update 2023-02-23

+Clarified that both additional sensor and compute installations are allowed.

 #### Update 2021-06-02